Web3XYZ/Readem/README.md

    We believe in the uniqueness and novelty embedded in inspirations.
 We see the future of interactive content.Readem liquidizes the value of content in Web3 via interactive reading and creating.

    * Engage Everyone
-        - Interactive fiction to immerse readers in and provide insights for creators
+        - Interactive fiction to immerse readers in and provide insights for creators.

    * Make Seconds Valuable
-        - Reward reading and creation; using Readem, users bring their flash of inspiration into life within seconds
+        - Reward reading and creation; using Readem, users bring their flash of inspiration into life within seconds.

    * Easy To Use
         - Pick any book your like, comment freely and even turn it into an interactive fiction game using our templates.